aniruthmp/1password-demo/docs/LEARN.md

 **A:** A2A is designed for **agent-to-agent collaboration** rather than AI-to-tool interaction.
 Key differences:

 **Architecture:**
-- A2A uses standard HTTP/REST instead of stdio
+- A2A uses JSON-RPC 2.0 over HTTP(S) instead of stdio
 - Supports Server-Sent Events (SSE) for streaming long-running tasks
 - Built for enterprise environments (uses bearer tokens, CORS, standard security practices)